 Just because his federal correctional facility in Illinois has no confirmed COVID-19 cases does not mean he is safer there than under home confinement, Daugerdas’ lawyers said while pointing to several recent COVID-19 studies conducted at prisons and highlighted by Reuters and The Marshall Project.

-“This data critically undermines the government’s contention that because there are no confirmed cases of COVID-19 at USP Marion, Mr. Daugerdas is safer in the prison than he would be under conditions of home confinement,” Daugerdas’ attorneys Henry E. Mazurek and Ilana Haramati of Meister Seelig & Fein LLP said in a letter to U.S. District Judge William H. Pauley.
+“This data critically undermines the government’s contention that because there are no confirmed cases of COVID-19 at USP Marion, Mr. Daugerdas is safer in the prison than he would be under conditions of home confinement,” Daugerdas’ attorneys Henry E. Mazurek and Ilana Haramati of Meister Seelig & Fein PLLC said in a letter to U.S. District Judge William H. Pauley.

 Daugerdas, 69, petitioned the judge on April 13 to allow him to serve the remainder of his sentence under home confinement, arguing his diabetes makes him more susceptible to the effects of the novel coronavirus.
 He also says he has high blood pressure and elevated cholesterol.